 - Expected program dates are May 31, 2017 through August 4, 2017.

 - guidance from faculty and graduate student mentors

-- stipend + paid housing + allowance for travel
+- paid stipend + paid housing + travel allowance

 - 10 weeks of research in a graduate-level lab

 - professional development seminars on scientific research and tools.

 - present research poster at annual CARES Symposium